 REFERENDUM.
-If a majority of those voting on a referred ordinance vote to repeal the ordinance, it shall be considered repealed upon certification of the election results by the St. Louis County Board of Election Commissioners.
+If a majority of those voting on a referred ordinance vote to repeal the ordinance, it shall be considered repealed upon certification of the election results by the St. Louis County Board of Elections.

 ARTICLE X RECALL

 Section 10.1 GENERAL AUTHORITY.